+Suppose you’ve got a business with a client base in LA.
+Right now, your option is to have an office in LA.
 But now suppose you’ve got a bullet train.
-All of a sudden, Bakersfield is less than an hour away.
-You can stick your office in East LA, and you’ve got an hour commute counting the transfer to the Yellow Line.
-Or you can stick your office up in Bakersfield, and just make a bunch of client visits on the train.
-Maybe you stash a car in a garage near LAUPT so you don’t even need to use transit to get around at the other end.
+Bakersfield is less than an hour away.
+Locate your office in East LA, and you’ve got an hour commute counting the transfer to the Yellow Line.
+Or locate in Bakersfield, and make client visits on the train.
+Perhaps stash a car in a garage near LAUPT so you don’t even need to use transit to get around at the other end.

 Want a sprawling city?
 Build lots of trains.
 Like Kyoto-Osaka-Kobe, which sprawls for 100 miles.
 The three cities combined hold only 5.5 million people, but the extended metropolitan region holds three times as many.

-But high speed rail expands this range by powering through those first 40 miles of auto-sprawl at neck-snapping speeds, then making periodic stops out in the hinterlands.
+But high speed rail expands this range by powering through those first 40 miles of auto sprawl at neck-snapping speeds, then making periodic stops out in the hinterlands.
 Those hinterlands are then free to sprawl themselves.
 Hence, Wilmington.